macOS

 Note

-macOS (formerly OS X) versions newer than 10.9 installs with a default setting that breaks the multi monitor functionality of the ThinLinc client.
+macOS (formerly OS X) versions newer than 10.9 comes with a default setting that breaks the multi monitor functionality of the ThinLinc client.
 A workaround to this problem is to disable setting Displays have separate Spaces in settings for Mission Control found in System Preferences.

-Installing the macOS Client
+Installing the macOS client

-The client for macOS can be found in the directory client-macos in the Client Bundle.
+The client for macOS can be found in the directory client-macos in the client bundle.
 To install the client, follow these steps:

 1. Double-click on the file tl-x.y.z_rel-client-macos.iso.

-2. Double-click on the ThinLinc Client volume that just appeared on your desktop.
+2. Double-click on the ThinLinc client volume that just appeared on your desktop.

-3. Drag the ThinLinc Client application to an application folder of your choice.
+3. Drag the ThinLinc client application to an application folder of your choice.

-4. Eject the ThinLinc Client volume.
+4. Eject the ThinLinc client volume.

-Running the macOS Client
+Running the macOS client

-To start the ThinLinc Client, double click on the client application.
+To start the ThinLinc client, double-click on the client application.
 The client can also be added to and started from the Dock.

-Command and Alt Keys on macOS
+Command and Alt keys on macOS